jriguera/jriguera.github.io/blog/_posts/2015-09-06-Microservices.md

-applications like the great [twelve-factor app](http://12factor.net/), use patterns like [circuit breakers](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern), message queues, health monitors, metrics ... also, some of those can be shared using a common platform ([PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service)).
+applications like the great [twelve-factor app](http://12factor.net/), use patterns like [circuit breakers](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern), message queues, health monitors, metrics ... also, some of those can be managed using a common platform ([PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service)).
 Above all, just be objective, one can design a service not following the *micro* approach, its just a service and it can be perfectly valid, even if